Edmonton—Sherwood Park (federal electoral district)

 Edmonton–Sherwood Park was a federal electoral district in Alberta, Canada, that was represented in the House of Commons of Canada from 2004 to 2015.
 It was a suburban riding in Edmonton.

 History

-The electoral district was created in 2003 from Elk Island, Edmonton Centre-East and a small part of the Edmonton North riding.
+The electoral district was created in 2003 from Elk Island, Edmonton Centre-East, and a small part of the Edmonton North riding.

 It was abolished in 2015.
 The Edmonton portion became part of Edmonton Manning, while Sherwood Park became part of Sherwood Park—Fort Saskatchewan.

 Members of Parliament

-This riding elected the following Member of Parliament:
+This riding elected the following members of Parliament: